cornell-ece2300/ece2300-docs/docs/ece2300-lab1-primer.md

 Once that's done, your FPGA should now replicate your design!
-You should verify this; try having one, two, or three of the first three switches as "up" - what does the output LED show?
+You should verify this; try having one, two, or three of the first three switches as "up" - what does the first output LED show?